-OUR SHEPHERD LUTHERAN SCHOOL STUDENT USE OF SOCIAL MEDIA / CELL PHONES / TEXTING
+OUR SHEPHERD LUTHERAN SCHOOL STUDENT USE OF SOCIAL MEDIA / CELL PHONES / TEXTING/ DIGITAL DEVICES

 We are a society that is reliant on our cell phones, the Internet, and the perceived need to be in constant contact with our family and friends.
 Our students are no different.
 Many of our upper grade students have a cell phone and belong to one or more social media websites.
 It is our hope that the Our Shepherd Family is using these avenues of communication in positive ways.
+Smart watches are not permitted during the school day because, in many ways, they can act as cell phones.